craftcms/docs/docs/4.x/config/README.md

 ### Config Files

 The most common way to customize your Craft project is by editing files in the [`config/` folder](../directory-structure.md).
-These files act as a canonical map of what customizations you’ve made to a project, and connect specific settings with [environment-specific values](#setting-and-resolving-options).
+These files act as a canonical map of what customizations you’ve made to a project, and as a bridge between specific settings and [environment variables](#setting-and-resolving-options).

 | Concern | File(s) | Description
 | ------- | -------- | -----------